Installation and setup¶

 Downloading the binary package¶

 Download the latest Rebel Licenses On-Premise binary distribution here.
 Unpack the contents to a folder where the user has both read and write permissions.

 Starting the application¶

-Rebel Licenses On-Premise requires at least Java 1.6 to operate.
-However, we highly recommend using Java 8 or newer.
+Rebel Licenses On-Premise requires at least Java 8 to operate.
 For other system requirements, please refer to the FAQ.
 Rebel Licenses On-Premise functions as a standalone web application.
 To start the application on the foreground, run:

 $ bin/license-server run